-Session Name: The Science of Testing
+Session Name: The Rise and Benefits of Robotic Process Automation

 Thomas is presently serving as a Test Automation Architect.
 He leads a team of testers, ops engineers, and production support analysts in the adoption of DevOps practices.
 Previously, he led the enterprise automation support of 73 applications at Huntington National Bank that encompassed testing, metrics & reporting, and data management.
 Thomas has a background in Physics & Biophysics, with over a decade spent in research science studying fluorescence spectroscopy and microscopy before joining IT.